JohannesEbke/aws_list_all/README.rst

 How do I really list everything?
 ------------------------------------------------

-Warning: As AWS has over 1024 API endpoints, you may have to increase your allowed number of open files See https://github.com/JohannesEbke/aws_list_all/issues/6
+Warning: As AWS has over 1024 API endpoints, aws-list-all tries to increase your allowed number of open files See https://github.com/JohannesEbke/aws_list_all/issues/6

 Restricting the region and service is optional, a simple ``query`` without arguments lists everything.